LBlanka99/netlient-homework/README.md

 ## Getting started
 ### Prerequisites
-- Node.js and npm installed on your machine.
+- Node.js and npm installed on your machine
+- .NET SDK (version 7.0 or higher) installed on your machine

 <a name="build-and-run"></a>
 ### Build & Run